markstringer-dti/markstringer-dti.github.io/dti.md

 What that really means is that if you've done something really dumb, someone is going to tell you.
 Also, if you've missed something really important, someone is going to tell you.
 That's what you're hoping for.
 That's the payoff.

 The price for this is that people might say really dumb things.
-One of my favourites of recent years was, for a form-filling application, "Can you make so that users aren't allowed to submit the form, unless the English has no spelling or grammatical errors?"
+For a form-filling application that we demonstrated.
+We got assked this question?
+"Can you make so that users aren't allowed to submit the form, unless the English has no spelling or grammatical errors?"

 This isn't too serious.
 But it can get a little wearing.